What Avoiding Other People Means to Us

-This is really unfortunate, because those hard feelings can be a great opportunity for us to understand those parts of ourselves — what’s really going on?
+When we are avoiding other people or dealing with a situation, we are really saying no to the hard things that are coming up within ourselves when dealing with that situation. *Whether we are conscious of these hard feelings or not.* This is really unfortunate because those hard feelings can be a great opportunity for us to understand those parts of ourselves.
+What’s really going on?
 Why does this suck so much?
 How do I make peace and embrace this part of myself?
 Or how do I grieve this pain I’m feeling?

 So…where does the avoidance strategy come from?

-When talking about emotions or attachment, their parents would tend to be brief and only highlight the “normal or good”, while not attending to the bad.
-When caregivers do this over time, the child learns to have a non-emotional attachment to their parent, not distressing when their parents come or leave and not attaching to them to meet their emotional needs.
+When talking about emotions or attachment, these parents would tend to be brief and only highlight the “normal or good,” not attending to the bad.
+When caregivers do this over time, the child learns to have a non-emotional attachment to their parent.
+Consequently, the child doesn’t distress when their parents leave and don’t attach to them to meet their emotional needs.
 These children will often turn to toys or the environment to preoccupy their time and seek enjoyment.

 Because at the end of the day, living a full, authentic and healthy life that also fosters intimacy and connection with those we love means facing ourselves, facing others, and embracing the good and bad of us all. ❤